McMasterRS/lm_docker4web/conclusion.md

 # Conclusion

-Throughout this workshop, we learned the basics of using Docker.
+Throughout this learning module, we learned the basics of using Docker.
 You learned the several Docker commands that allow you to:
 - Publish a port
 - Run a container in a detached mode
 - List running containers